Singara-Harendra/Solar-Panel-Defect-Detection-Using-Streamlit/README.md

 # 🔍 Solar Panel Defect Detection using Deep Learning

-This project aims to detect various types of defects in solar panels using a Convolutional Neural Network (CNN) model.
+This project aims to detect various types of defects in solar panels using **ResNet50** Convolutional Neural Network (CNN) model.
 The app provides predictions and probabilities for each defect type through a user-friendly **Streamlit** web interface.

 ---